With the Brexit landscape constantly changing, this section pulls together the latest updates on Brexit and its potential impact on health and care.

-"No-deal" medicines availability: NHSE publishes patient Q&A
+No-deal medicines availability: NHSE publishes patient Q&A

 NHS England has published further guidance for patients on how they can continue to access their medicines and medical products in the event of a "no-deal" EU Exit, with a quick Q&A for more information and guidance to prescribers of medicines on what action they should take when dispensing patients' medicines.

-Health Minister updates MPs on "no-deal" medicines' supply
+Health Minister updates MPs on no-deal medicines' supply

 Stephen Hammond, Minister of State for Health, has made a Written Ministerial Statement updating MPs on the Department for Health and Social Care’s plans for the continuity of medicines and medical products in the event the UK exits the EU without a deal.

-Sharing personal data post-Brexit
+Sharing of data post-Brexit